SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution

 \section{Introduction}

-Recent research~\cite{ho2020denoising,janner2022planning,du2023learning,dhariwal2021diffusion} has demonstrated stronger generation abilities than previous generative models that help enhance reinforcement learning across various dimensions, including the generation of action trajectories~\cite{janner2022planning,decisiondiffuser}, representation of policies~\cite{yang2023policy,chi2023diffusionpolicy}, and synthesis of data~\cite{he2023diffusion,liang2023adaptdiffuser}.
-However, their ability to generate coherent trajectories for intricate tasks still poses challenges in terms of performance and generalizability, as these tasks require the completion of abstract instructions comprising numerous coordination-intensive sequential steps.
+Recent research~\cite{ho2020denoising,janner2022planning,du2023learning,dhariwal2021diffusion} has demonstrated diffusion models' superior generative capabilities compared to previous models that help enhance reinforcement learning across various dimensions, including the generation of action trajectories~\cite{janner2022planning,decisiondiffuser}, policy representation~\cite{yang2023policy,chi2023diffusionpolicy}, and data synthesis~\cite{he2023diffusion,liang2023adaptdiffuser}.
+However, their ability to generate coherent trajectories for intricate tasks still poses challenges in terms of performance and generalizability, as these tasks often require the fulfillment of abstract instructions that consist of numerous coordination-intensive sequential steps.

-Previous approaches,~\cite{he2023diffusion, decisiondiffuser}, such as Decision Diffuser, aim to tackle this challenge by decomposing complex tasks into simpler sub-skills, organized within a predefined skill library.
+Previous approaches~\cite{he2023diffusion, decisiondiffuser}, such as Decision Diffuser, aim to tackle this challenge by decomposing complex tasks into simpler sub-skills, organized within a predefined skill library.
 These methods rely on conditioning the diffusion model with one-hot skill representations to generate trajectories for each of these sub-skills.
-Nevertheless, these techniques encounter difficulties in attempting to autonomously learn end-to-end from a wide range of datasets, which hinders their scalability and ability to achieve end-to-end learning.
+Nevertheless, these techniques encounter difficulties in attempting to autonomously learn end-to-end from a wide range of datasets, which hinders their scalability and ability to achieve end-to-end learning~\cite{saycan}.
 In addition, without explicitly learning reusable skills, models cannot capture intricate inter-step dependencies and constraints, yielding fragmented and illogical trajectories.
-Decomposing ambitious instructions into learnable sub-goals and skills can better enable models to follow logical step sequences, respect task structures, and transfer common procedures (e.g., reusable skill abstraction and adaptable skill-based diffusion) between different tasks.
+Decomposing ambiguous instructions into learnable sub-goals and skills can better enable models to follow logical step sequences, respect task structures, and transfer common procedures (\eg reusable skill abstraction and adaptable skill-based diffusion) between different tasks.
 This skill-centric paradigm paves the way for diffusion models that can interpret and execute elaborate, abstract instructions necessitating numerous sequential steps.